TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 2/2 Timothy 2.8.md

 ---

-Remember Jesus Christ, risen from the dead, of the seed of David, according to my gospel:
+Remember Jesus Christ, risen from the dead, of the seed of David, according to my Good News,